britecharts/britecharts/README.md

 ## Roadmap

 This project is in active development.
-You can check our [plans for the next release][release3project] to see what's coming, and vote for your favorite [proposals][proposals] on the issues page.
+You can check our [roadmap][roadmap] to see what's coming, and vote for your favorite [proposals][proposals] on the issues page.

 To give your feedback, you can open a new issue.
-You can also find us in the [D3.js slack group][d3slack], in the **#britecharts** channel.
+You can also find us in the [D3.js slack group][d3slack], in the **#britecharts** channel and upvote us in [producthunt].
 If you want to help, you can check the [contributing][35] guide.

 If you work with Angular, check out [ngx-britecharts][angularwrapper] and their [demos][angularwrapperdemos].
 We are also preparing a wrapper for React, and we will be talking about it on our [twitter][twitter].